Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 .300 Blackout is an awesome round, and new optics being designed around it have made it even better.

-But to get the most out of .300 Blackout, it requires a unique optic and an optic suited to the cartridge.
-Luckily, the round’s massive popularity has led it to have an impressive aftermarket.
-This includes optics by companies we all know and love.
+But to get the most out of .300 Blackout, you need a unique optic suited to the cartridge.
+Luckily, the round’s massive popularity has led to an impressive aftermarket, including optics by companies we all know and love.

 Do you guys shoot .300 Blackout?
 How far out do you stretch your gun?
 What optic do you use?
 Let us know in the comments below!
 While you’re at it, check out the Best .300 Blackout ammo and Best .300 Blackout Uppers.